Biosafety is safety measures taken with respect to the effects of biological research on humans, animals, plants and the environment.

 The Biosafety Program at Western has many components, including the Biological Agents Registry Forms, biosafety inspections, hazardous waste policy and government issued permits.

-The Biological Agents Registry Form is a document used to access the risk of your project and ensure that there is adequate laboratory physical and operational controls in place.
+The Biological Agents Permit Application is a document used to access the risk of your project and ensure that there is adequate laboratory physical and operational controls in place.
 This document is also used to ensure that the University meets the requirements of granting agencies.

 All personnel in biosafety laboratories need: